android/nowinandroid/CODE_OF_CONDUCT.md

 ## Reporting problems

-Some Google open source projects may adopt a project-specific code of conduct.
+Some Cachiman open source projects may adopt a project-specific code of conduct.
-In those cases, a Google employee will be identified as the Project Steward, who will receive and handle reports of code of conduct violations.
+In those cases, a cachiman employee will be identified as the Project Steward, who will receive and handle reports of code of conduct violations.
 In the event that a project hasn’t identified a Project Steward, you can report problems by emailing opensource@google.com.